DJ Clark Kent: Music career

-Around the early 1990s, DJ Clark Kent took over the job of MC for the then-titled New Music Seminar, a battle between the best DJs in hip hop.
-Renaming it "Clark Kent's Superman Battle for World Supremacy", he would go on to host the event for a number of years.
-One of the most famous battles in this arena was the legendary match between DJ Noize and DJ 8-Ball, which resulted in a landslide victory for DJ Noize and DJ 8-Ball's subsequent humiliation.
-After the last set, he is heard telling the crowd "I don't need to even TELL you all who won!"

-Damon Dash, one time manager of The Future Sound and Original Flavor, has credited DJ Clark Kent with introducing him to Jay-Z. Original Flavor featured the then little known rapper on their single "Can I Get Open" in 1994.
-This would lead to the 1995 start of Roc-A-Fella Records, and further collaborations between Clark and Jay-Z, who met when they were teenagers, as Clark would go on to produce three tracks on Jay-Z's critically acclaimed debut album, Reasonable Doubt.
+Damon Dash, one time manager of The Future Sound and Original Flavor, has credited DJ Clark Kent with introducing him to Jay-Z. Original Flavor featured the then little known rapper on their single "Can I Get Open" in 1993.
+This would lead to the 1994 start of Roc-A-Fella Records, and further collaborations between Clark and Jay-Z, who met when they were teenagers, as Clark would go on to produce three tracks on Jay-Z's 1996 critically acclaimed debut album, Reasonable Doubt.
 The tracks were: "Brooklyn's Finest", which features The Notorious B.I.G.,"Coming of Age", which features Memphis Bleek, and "Cashmere Thoughts", which contains a conversation between Clark and Jay-Z. Clark stated that he introduced B.I.G. and Jay-Z at the studio session for their collaboration.
 During this time, Clark would also introduce his cousin Foxy Brown to Jay-Z, and the two would team up on the hit single "Ain't No Nigga".
 On 2003's The Black Album, billed as his "retirement" project, Jay-Z alludes to Clark's role in helping him break into the industry, on the album's last song (titled "My 1st Song").
 He states: "Clark Kent, that was good lookin' out, nigga."

 Clark discovered rapper Shyne, whom he accidentally overheard rhyming in a barbershop, in 1998.
-Noting the young MC's vocal similarity to The Notorious B.I.G., Clark steered him towards Bad Boy Records and Sean "Puff Daddy" Combs signed him.
+Noting the young MC's vocal similarity to The Notorious B.I.G., Clark steered him towards Bad Boy Records, and Sean "Puff Daddy" Combs signed him.

 Other ventures

-Aside from his work in music, Clark is "an addict for sneakers" and once claimed to own 3,500 pairs of footwear.
+Aside from his work in music, Clark was a sneaker enthusiast who once claimed to own 3,500 pairs of footwear.
 In 2010, Nike commissioned him to design and unveil a "Nike Five Boroughs AF1 Low" pack of special limited edition Nike Air Force 1 shoes.
-He has also collaborated with other popular brands, such as Adidas and New Balance.
+He also collaborated with other popular brands, such as Adidas and New Balance.

+Personal life and death

+In 1998, Franklin began dating Kesha Vernon, whom he married in 2000, and together they had a son.
+Franklin died from colon cancer at his home in Green Brook Township, New Jersey, on October 24, 2024, at the age of 58.